sinha5432/dino_game_AI/README.md

 * Improvement on reward and punishment logic for a genome
 * Saving the best genome
 * Tracker for each generation
-* Code to test it
+* Code to test saved genome